contagon/handbook/handbook/38-church-policies-and-guidelines.md

 If a newborn is critically ill, a Melchizedek Priesthood holder may perform the naming and blessing in the hospital or at home.
 He does not need authorization from the bishop.
 After giving the blessing, he notifies the bishop promptly so a membership record can be created for the child.

+#### 38.2.7.2 Children Whose Parents Are Not Married (Including Divorced)

+A child may be blessed when the bishop obtains verbal permission from the parents or guardians.
+Permission is not required from a parent or guardian who has no legal basis for opposing the blessing.

-#### 38.2.7.2 Children with a Parent Who Is Not a Member of the Church
+#### 38.2.7.3 Children Whose Parents Are Not Members of the Church

 Sometimes a child’s parents or guardians request that the child be blessed even though they are not members of the Church.
-When this happens, the bishop obtains verbal permission from both parents or guardians before the blessing.
-He explains that:
+When this happens, the bishop obtains verbal permission from the parents or guardians.
+Permission is not required from a parent or guardian who has no legal basis for opposing the blessing.

+The bishop explains that:

 * A membership record will be created for the child.
 * Ward members will contact them periodically.